mrrusof/algorithms/maximum-subarray-modulo-k/README.md

 The proposed solution is `O(n log n)`.

+- Search for maximum.
+- Maximum is maximum amongst end poss.
+- Search for maximum for each end pos amongst values for pos.
+- Don't compute values for pos and then search for maximum.
+- Compute values for pos on demand when you search for maximum.
+  - Start with value last segment of subarray.
+  - Look for biggest value that does not overflow value of last segment of subarray.
+  - If none, take last segment of subarray.
 ```
    A: 3 5 2 2 2
  pos: 0 1 2 3 4

+      3 5 3 5 6  <- max for end pos

       3 1 3 5 0  <- start pos 0
         5 0 2 4  <- start pos 1